apparebit/demicode/README.md

 ## Versions

+  - **v1.4.0** (2024/08/23): Prepare for the release of Unicode 16.0
+      - Demicode now works with "future" versions that already have UCD files on the web.
+Hence `demicode --ucd-version 16.0.0` works today even though Unicode 15.1.0 still is the current version and demicode's default.
+      - Demicode's code generation is now distangled from UCD parsing and its Unicode property definitions reflect the current pre-release data for 16.0.0.
+      - Grapheme cluster breaking now supports the 15.0.0, 15.1.0, and pre-release 16.0.0 versions of the algorithm.
+It passes all official tests.
+The only change necessary was getting code generation to work for 16.0.0.
+The resulting tests passed without changes to implementation.
   - **v1.3.0** (2024/01/07):
       - Automate running demicode in popular terminals on macOS and collecting either performance data or screenshots.